yxiao66666/songtrax/README.md

 ## Overview
 The **SongTrax Web App** is the first part of the Cross-Platform Project, designed to create an interactive web application using **React**.
 This web app will allow users to create music samples and share them to specific locations using a RESTful API.
 The project serves as a foundation for the second part, where a **React Native** mobile app will be developed to interact with these shared music samples.

-## Learning Objectives
-By completing this project, you will:
-- Gain intermediate proficiency in **functional programming** using JavaScript.
-- Develop a **responsive React web application** that adapts to different screen sizes.
-- Integrate **RESTful API communication** to create, read, update, and delete resources.
-- Implement **UI/UX best practices** for a cross-platform experience.
-- Build a structured and modularized **React component architecture**.
-- Utilize **Tone.js** for generating and playing back audio samples.
-- Develop and execute **testing strategies** for security, performance, and design evaluation.

 ## Features & Functionality
 ### 1. List of Samples Page
 - Displays a list of all music samples associated with the user's API key.